auraphp/Aura.Marshal/README.md

 ----------------------

 You can define all your types and their relationships through the manager at instantiation time.
-The following is the equivalent all-at-once definiiton array for the above programmatic definitions, including indexes and
+The following is the equivalent all-at-once definition array for the above programmatic definitions, including indexes and
 relationships:

     <?php
-    return array(
+    use Aura\Marshal\Manager;
+    use Aura\Marshal\Type\Builder as TypeBuilder;
+    use Aura\Marshal\Relation\Builder as RelationBuilder;
+    $manager = new Manager(new TypeBuilder, new RelationBuilder, array(

         'authors' => array(
             'identity_field'                => 'id',
             'relation_names'                => array(